mahbod-afarin/mahbod-afarin.github.io/content/en/authors/admin/_index.md

 role: Postdoctoral Scholar

 # Short bio (displayed in user profile at end of posts)
-bio: Mahbod Afarin is a PhD Candidate of computer science and engineering at the University of California Riverside advised by Professor Rajiv Gupta and Professor Nael Abu-Ghazaleh.
-His research interests include Computer Architecture, Compiler Optimization, and Graph Processing Hardware and Accelerators.
+bio: Mahbod Afarin is a postdoctoral scholar in computer science and engineering at the University of California, San Diego, under the supervision of Professor Tajana Šimunić Rosing.
+His research interests include computer architecture, compiler optimization, and graph processing hardware and accelerators.

 interests:
   - Computer Architecture